zorro1992/hyphen-interview/README.md

 Setting up kind cluster on macbook
 - Download my git repo using the command `git clone`
-- Verify kind is installed properly using `kind -version`
+- Verify kind is installed properly using `kind --version`
 - Change your dir `cd <repo-name>`
 - Change dir to helper-scripts folder `cd 01-helper-scripts/kind-macbook`
 - Run the bash script to setup a kind cluster which required for our ingress deployment `bash kind_cluster.sh`